 - Calculus II – Math 116

 - Choose 2 out of the 3 listed: Calculus III- Math 215; Differential Equations- Math 216; Linear Algebra- Math 214

 To request an evaluation of a Math course for transfer credit equivalency, please click on this link: LSA- Math Transfer Credit.
 Please check Literature, Science, and the Arts and the College of Engineering’s Equivalency Database before submitting a request as the course may have been evaluated already.

 If you are interested in Computer Science (CSE), you will want to complete Calculus I, II, Linear Algebra, then choose in between Calculus III and Differential Equations.

 If you are interested in Industrial and Operations Engineering (IOE), you will want to complete Calculus I, Calculus II, Calculus III, and Linear Algebra.

-If you are interested in Naval Architecture and Marine Engineering (NAME), you are required to complete Calculus I and Calculus II.
-For additional transfer information, please click here.
+If you are interested in Naval Architecture and Marine Engineering (NAME), please visit their admissions webpage for specific information.